 Ingredients for Chocolate Glaze Using Melting/Dipping Chocolate:

 If using melting/dipping chocolate, melt about 1/2 cup.
 Transfer in a microwave safe bowl and microwave in 45 seconds interval.
 Stir after each 45 seconds and continue to microwave until chocolate is fully melted.
 If you do not want to use microwave, you can do the bain-marie method.
 Pour water in a pan and bring to a simmer.
 Put a bowl on top of the pan, make sure the bottom is not touching the water.
 Put the chocolate in the bowl, keep stirring until fully melted.

 - Preheat oven to 350F(180C) and spray the doughnut tin with oil or butter.

 - Dry Ingredients: Sift together the flour, cocoa powder, baking soda, baking powder, both sugars and salt.

-- Wet Ingredients: In a separate jug mix together egg, sour cream and melted butter
+- Wet Ingredients: In a separate bowl, mix together milk, egg, yogurt and melted butter.

 - Add batter to a piping bag or ziplock bag.
-Cut a corner off to pipe into donut pan wells.
-Fill them no higher than 2/3 of the way up so they don’t bake over.
+Cut one corner and squeeze to release the batter into doughnut pan wells.

-- Bake donuts for 12 -13 minutes or until they are firm and spring back when you touch them.
+- Bake doughnuts for 13 minutes or until they are firm and spring back when you touch them.

-- Sift together the icing sugar and cocoa powder.
+- Chocolate Cocoa Glaze: Sift together the icing sugar and cocoa powder.
 Whisk in the milk, vanilla and whisk until the glaze is smooth.
 You may need to add additional powdered sugar or milk depending on the consistency you like.
-Dip the top of each donut in the glaze.
+Dip the top of each doughnuts in the glaze.
+Sprinkle toppings while the chocolate frosting is wet.
 Serve it warm or at room temperature.
 Store in an airtight container for up to 3 days.